Memories of amplitude and direction coexist and compete in non-Brownian suspensions

-\emph{Results ---} Figure \ref{fig:modap_vis_dvis}(c) plots the viscosities and their first derivatives during readout for both amplitudes and directions in Fig.~\ref{fig:modap_vis_dvis}(a, b).
+\emph{Results ---} Figure \ref{fig:modap_vis_dvis}(c) plots the viscosity and its derivative during readout for each amplitude and direction in Fig.~\ref{fig:modap_vis_dvis}(a, b).
 The memory of direction survives oscillatory shear: as in Fig.~\ref{fig:full}, viscosity is lower when the initial steady shear and readout are opposite (blue curves).
-The insets show that the memory of amplitude is present in each direction, but it's strongest in the direction of initial preparation.
+The insets show that the memory of amplitude is present in both directions, but strongest in the direction of initial preparation.
 Each readout thus contains information about both types of memory.
-We note that due to the small strain offsets at the beginning of readouts, the sampling resolution, details of rheometer operation, and the possible perturbative effects of the memory of direction, we cannot say whether the peak in $d \bar \eta / d \gamma$ indicates $\gamma_T$ exactly, but there is a close correspondence.
-In Appendix A, we vary the positive and negative turning points of strain independently and show that opposite readouts reveal two different memories of strain, as proposed in earlier work~\cite{PhysRevLett.113.068301, PhysRevE.88.032306}.
+We note that due to the small strain offsets at the beginning of readouts, the sampling resolution (Fig.~S6 in \cite{supplemental}), and the possible perturbative effects of the memory of direction, we cannot say whether the peak in $d \bar \eta / d \gamma$ indicates $\gamma_T$ exactly, but there is a close correspondence.
+When we independently vary the positive and negative turning points of strain in Appendix~A, opposite readouts reveal two strain memories, as proposed earlier~\cite{PhysRevLett.113.068301, PhysRevE.88.032306}.
+Thus while our protocols were chosen for simplicity, a more general approach might consider the history of arbitrary turning points~\cite{RevModPhys.91.035002}.

-The viscosity curves in Fig.~\ref{fig:modap_vis_dvis} also suggest a reciprocal effect: increasing the oscillatory shear amplitude $\gamma_T$ makes the CW and CCW readout curves more similar (see Fig.~S4 for more examples in \cite{supplemental}).
+The viscosity curves in Fig.~\ref{fig:modap_vis_dvis} also suggest a reciprocal effect: increasing the oscillatory shear amplitude $\gamma_T$ makes the CW and CCW readout curves more similar (see Fig.~S4 for more examples~\cite{supplemental}).
 To explore this idea, we define $\delta$ to be the integrated area between the CW and CCW curves, yielding a measure of asymmetry.
 After removing the transient from the start of each readout, we average $\bar \eta$ from 3 trials for each protocol, and 3 more trials from the equivalent inverse protocol~\cite{supplemental}.
 After computing this aggregate $\delta$, we estimate random uncertainty by computing $\delta$ for the 36 possible pairings of individual trials and taking the standard deviation.
-Since we expect the suspension requires more cycles to train near $\gamma_T \approx 1.6$, we apply up to 40 cycles when $\gamma_T \geq 1.4$.
+Prior experiments~\cite{Corte2008-op} found that at larger $\gamma_T$, more cycles are needed to reach a kinematically reversible steady state, so for $\gamma_T \geq 1.4$ we apply up to 40 cycles, even though the additional cycles do not affect $\delta$~\cite{supplemental}.